vtex/speed/README.md

 Clone this repo or download and unzip it.

-If you're on a UNIX system, this command downloads and unzips for you automatically:

-    wget -qO- -O vtex-speed.zip https://github.com/vtex/speed/archive/master.zip && unzip vtex-speed.zip && rm vtex-speed.zip

 ## Quick Start

 Enter the folder you cloned or downloaded, install dependencies and run `grunt`: